Maram-Sakr/MyWebsite/content/publication/objective-learning-from-human-demonstrations/index.md

   - Maram Sakr
   - Dana Kulić
 doi: https://doi.org/10.1016/j.arcontrol.2021.04.003
-publication: In Annual Reviews in Control
+publication: In Annual Reviews in Control, 2021
 abstract: Researchers in biomechanics, neuroscience, human–machine interaction and other fields are interested in inferring human intentions and objectives from observed actions.
 The problem of inferring objectives from observations